Best Prenatal Vitamins for Men and Women in 2023

 Beli Vitality for Men

-Beli Vitality for Men is a plant-based, vegan supplement formulated with a carefully calibrated blend of vitamins and nutrients to support male fertility before and during the biological transition to fatherhood.
-In addition to all of the nutrients we’ve called out above, it’s the only men’s prenatal vitamin made with Shilajit, an ancient Ayurvedic adaptogen that may help increase sperm count, motility, and serum testosterone in men who have been diagnosed with infertility.
-It’s also been linked to an increase in energy and endurance, improved athletic performance, improved concentration and brain health, and other benefits.
+Beli Vitality for Men is a vegan-friendly supplement formulated with a carefully calibrated blend of vitamins and nutrients to support male fertility before and during the biological transition to fatherhood.
+In addition to all of the nutrients we’ve called out above, it’s the only men’s prenatal vitamin made with Shilajit, an ancient Ayurvedic adaptogen that may help increase sperm count, motility, and serum testosterone.
+It’s also been linked to an increase in energy and endurance, improved athletic performance, improved concentration, and other benefits.

-• Just like the women’s version, these prenatals are made with the highest-quality nutrients possible.
+• Just like the women’s version, these prenatals are made with high-quality nutrients.

 • They're based in the latest research in men's fertility health.